 First and most importantly, thank you for your service.
-And if I may make a suggestion a pistol might be a better option.
+And if I may make a suggestion a pistol might be a better option for you.

 For you, depending on how much strength you have in your left hand a DA/SA might not be a good idea.
-Glock or S&W M&P pistols will give you roughly the same trigger weight as a standard M4 but a much lighter overall weight and no external safeties to deal with.
+GLOCK, SIG P320 or similar pistols will give you roughly the same trigger weight as a standard M4 but with a much lighter overall weight and no external safeties to deal with.

 At the end of the day the best option is whatever you feel most comfortable using.
-If you can handle an M4 better than anything else then stick with it, because under pressure you want to know that you can reliably put rounds on target.
-But if you’re looking for a better solution to self defense with only one hand then the pistol is probably your best bet.
+If you can handle an M4 better than anything else, then stick with it, because under pressure you want to know that you can reliably put rounds on target when you need to.
+But if you’re looking for a better solution for self defense with only one hand then the pistol is probably your best bet.

 If you really, really want a shotgun then my recommendation is the Mossberg 930 SPX.
-The safety is mounted on top of the tang and so easy to disengage either single handed or with either hand, the action is reliable and the weapon is lightweight.
-Plus, the factory installed ghost rings and fiber optic front sight will make putting rounds on target a breeze.
-You can remove the magazine extension and cap the gun at 5 rounds for a little extra weight savings as well.
+The safety is mounted on top of the tang and easy to disengage, the action is reliable and the weapon is lightweight.
+Plus, the factory-installed ghost rings and fiber optic front sight will make putting rounds on target a breeze.
+You can remove the magazine extension and cap the gun at 5 rounds for a little extra weight savings if you want.

-To browse previous Ask Foghorn segments visit http://www.thetruthaboutguns.com/category/askfoghorn/.
+To browse previous Ask TTAG segments click here.